SanjayRahul1264/Music_Trends_Recommendations_using_PowerBI/README.md

 •	Popularity: A score (0-100) representing the popularity of the track on Spotify, based on streaming numbers and engagement.

 •	Genre: The genre of the track (Bollywood, Tollywood, Kollywood, Sandalwood, Mollywood, Punjabi, or English).

+**PROBLEM STATEMENT**
+The music platform lacks a unified, data-driven framework for rapidly assessing portfolio health and identifying high-value opportunities.
+Specifically, the business needed to answer:

+Which genres and artists drive the highest listener popularity (engagement and retention) versus simply having the largest catalog size?

+Is the high volume of new content acquisition leading to sustained listener interest, or is the platform overly reliant on its legacy library?

+How can we forecast peak engagement periods (e.g., June/July) to optimize marketing spend and content release schedules for maximum impact?

 **BUSINESS REQUIREMENT**
 Spotify stakeholders (music analysts, playlist managers, and marketing teams) need a consolidated dashboard to monitor song and artist performance across different dimensions.